Procedures for Delisting

 Member State requests for de-listing

-In accordance with Section 4 of Committee Guidelines, the Committee will consider all complete delisting requests.
+In accordance with Section 7 of the Committee’s Guidelines, the Committee will consider all complete delisting requests.
 If a delisting request is made by a State that did not propose the name in question for inclusion on the ISIL (Da'esh) & Al-Qaida Sanctions List, then the Committee’s normal decision-making procedures apply and a decision will be taken by consensus.

 Please address the de-listing requests to: